Who Can Do Art Therapy?

 Art therapy is for anyone who is open to exploring their thoughts, emotions, difficulties and inner world through creative expression.
 You do not have to consider yourself an artist or have any previous experience.
 While the final art piece can be and often is discussed between the therapist and the client, the process and experience of creating is equally important.

-Art therapy works well with children as they are naturally creative and drawn to art-making.
-Art therapy gives children the space to express their inner worlds through images, which some find much easier to do than through words.
+Art works well with tweens/teens as they are naturally creative and drawn to art-making.
+Through therapeutic art techniques, teens and tweens can find the space to express their inner worlds through images, which some find much easier to do than through words.

 Discover how having the courage to spontaneously create within a group leads you to explore and discover your: